 Mandatory reporting is a legal requirement under the Children, Youth and Families Act 2005 (Vic.) to protect children from harm relating to physical injury and sexual abuse.
-A child, for the purpose of the relevant parts of this Act, is any person 17 years of age or younger.
-The principal, teachers, medical practitioners and nurses are mandatory reporters under this Act.
+A child, for the purpose of the relevant parts of this Act, is any person who is under the age of 17 years.
+In Victorian schools, registered teachers, school principals, early childhood workers, registered psychologists, school counsellors and all people in religious ministry are mandated to report a reasonable belief of child physical or sexual abuse to child protection authorities.
+The report must be made as soon as practicable after forming the belief.

-If, in the course of carrying out their duties, a mandatory reporter forms a reasonable belief that a child is in need of protection from physical injury or sexual abuse, and that the child's parents are unwilling or unable to protect the child, they must report that belief to Department of Health and Human Services (DHHS) Child Protection and/or Victoria Police, including the information prescribed in Protect: Responding to Suspected Child Abuse: A Template for all Victorian Schools, as soon as possible after forming the belief.
+If, in the course of carrying out their duties, a mandatory reporter forms a reasonable belief that a child is in need of protection because the child has suffered, or is likely to suffer, significant harm as a result of physical injury or sexual abuse, and that the child's parents are unwilling or unable to protect the child, they must report that belief to the Department of Health and Human Services (DHHS) Child Protection and/or Victoria Police, including the information prescribed in PROTECT: Responding to Suspected Child Abuse: A Template for all Victorian Schools, as soon as possible after forming the belief.